Expi API Documentation

 Transactions

 Transaction records are backed by the transactions table.
-A transaction uniqueID corresponds to the Transaction presentation_id within the authenticated merchant scope.

 Authentication: